 “Parents need to feel they can trust their pediatrician and that the doctor will consider how they want to care for their child,” says Gurinder Dabhia, MD, a pediatrician at Scripps Clinic Rancho Bernardo.

-Don’t skip any appointments for your child, especially newborns, due to COVID concerns.
+Don’t skip any appointments for your child, especially newborns.
 “You do not want your children to fall behind on their vaccinations, physical exams and screenings during their early development,” Dr. Dabhia says.

 The American Academy of Pediatrics (AAP) says routine baby and child checkups are essential.
 Especially important are in-person visits and vaccines for children age 24 months and younger.
 A video visit may be appropriate or available for some health concerns and conditions.